Skip to content

 Try extending your game to add more wall elements to the play area.
 Experiment with new images of different sizes to create interesting mazes and shapes.
 Just make sure to add all of your new wall elements to the wall list so that they will be displayed.

-Colliding with walls
+Step 11: Colliding with walls

 We want the ghosts to be able to go through the walls, they are ghosts after all.
 However, we do not want Muncher to be able to go through the walls.
 We therefore need to check for collisions between Muncher and wall elements.
 The collision detection algorithm that we will be using is a relatively simple one that checks for overlaps of the edges of Muncher and the walls but is effective enough for this type of game.

-def check_for_wall_collisions(actor):
+def check_for_wall_collisions(dt):

 for wall in walls:

-if wall.colliderect(actor):
+if wall.colliderect(muncher):

 # Try each of the edges of the wall

-actor.bottom = wall.top
+muncher.bottom = wall.top

-actor.top = wall.bottom
+muncher.top = wall.bottom

-actor.right = wall.left
+muncher.right = wall.left

-actor.left = wall.right
+muncher.left = wall.right

 Run your game and check that Muncher cannot now pass through walls but the ghosts can.

-Pellets to eat
+Step 12: Pellets to eat

 The pellets that Muncher likes to eat are small 8 x 8 pixel dots that are spread across the play area but not where there are walls.
 Either create your own image or use mine below, ensuring you copy it into the images folder.